9 months, 4 weeks ago LynnRHKParticipant

 On the other hand, if you’re scheduling a conference call with your client in San Francisco while you are in New York, you should not use Floating time.
 You’ll want each participant in the conference call to see the event in their local time zone, since a call scheduled for noon Eastern occurs at 9:00 AM Pacific.

 Warning: Floating times are not supported by Exchange or Google Calendar.
 If you are syncing with Exchange or Google Calendar, you should not use Floating time events.
 Floating times are supported by BusyCal for iOS.
-And, although the iOS Calendar app doesn’t enable you to create Floating time events, it does let you view and edit such events created in the OS X or iOS version of BusyCal.1 month, 3 weeks ago SethParticipant
+And, although the iOS Calendar app doesn’t enable you to create Floating time events, it does let you view and edit such events created in the OS X or iOS version of BusyCal.9 months, 3 weeks ago SethParticipant

 Thanks for the information.
 I think it still should be doable in SP 3 because each calendar source (iCloud, Office 365, or Google) will have its own independent integration.
 In other words, if only the iCloud calendar supports floating time zones, we should be able to set up the integration to support it for iCloud only.